hadealahmad/anonymous-messages/README.md

 ---

-For more information, visit the [plugin homepage](https://github.com/hadealahmad/anonymous-messages) or check the [documentation](https://github.com/hadealahmad/anonymous-messages/wiki).
+For more information, visit the [plugin homepage](https://github.com/hadealahmad/anonymous-messages)